In the morning is probably best because it kickstarts your metabolism for the day helping you to lose more weight.

 Actually, before bed is the worst idea.
 You shouldn’t work out 2-3 hours before you’re going to go to bed because then your body isn’t as relaxed as it should be and it may be harder to fall asleep (exercising usually gives you energy).

 You definitely have to keep your lifestyle in mind.
 I am not a morning person by any means.
 I’m completely useless before noon and need at least 9 hours of sleep at night, so working out in the morning doesn’t work for me.
 I’ve tried it and it was disastrous…I was falling asleep on the elliptical.
-So I have the most energy around 8-10pm so that’s when I go to the gym and it’s been working just fine.posted over 5 years ago
+So I have the most energy around 8-10pm so that’s when I go to the gym and it’s been working just fine.posted almost 6 years ago

-I’ve read in plenty of magazines that the best time is the morning because of the metabolism kick-start that has already been mentioned, but personally I think it would make sense to exercise in the evening an our or 2 after dinner as well to try and burn off some of the fats and stuff from your last meal that end up laying in your stomach overnight.posted over 5 years ago
+I’ve read in plenty of magazines that the best time is the morning because of the metabolism kick-start that has already been mentioned, but personally I think it would make sense to exercise in the evening an our or 2 after dinner as well to try and burn off some of the fats and stuff from your last meal that end up laying in your stomach overnight.posted almost 6 years ago